guoxuanc/ReCut-ReSliceMe/README.md

 This script can be programmed into a Flash based extension to support Photoshop CS6 and below, or HTML5 based extension to support Photosho CC series.

 Additional tools (with extension builder installed on Adobe’s Flash Builder) are needed for Flash based extension.
-Since Adobe has stopped support of Flash, so it might not be feasible.
+Since Adobe has stopped support of Flash, it might not be feasible.

 —
 USAGE: